-This report was initiated in the Autumn of 2015 - to address the situation of women in relation to Human Trafficking and Modern Slavery.
+This report was initiated in the autumn of 2015 to address the situation of women in relation to human trafficking and modern slavery.
 The project aimed to produce a final report on the challenges and opportunities facing the churches and the particular contribution which the Pentecostal Churches can play in relation to women at risk within their networks and the communities they serve.
-This particular research project was funded through a legacy gift of the Leicester Free Church Women's Council, and thus the focus of the report was specifically on challenges in these areas of exploitation experienced by women and children within the Pentecostal traditions.
+The research project was funded through a legacy gift of the Leicester Free Church Women's Council, and thus the focus of the report was specifically on challenges in these areas of exploitation experienced by women and children within the Pentecostal traditions.

-Above on our frontispiece sit two young women - one is just 17, the other a young woman of 22.
-Today they are both in their thirties, for this picture was taken over thirteen years ago when the work of the Churches Alert to Sex Trafficking across Europe and the presence of young women from West and Central Africa was just emerging as a presence within 'Human Trafficking'.
-Then the patterns of exploitation were not clearly understood by Police forces in general, and their cases were classified as 'irregular migration' and fought through 'asylum' case law.
-However these two women represented many hundreds who were present, under the radar of police or legislative protection, who had been brought over for either direct exploitation within a diasporic 'sex industry', with most of their clients being gathered from their ethnic or national communities, or for domestic servitude.
-However even within domestic servitude the presence of the additional trauma of sexual harassment and exploitation is never far away, with adult males, behind the closed door of the 'domestic space', able to seize the opportunity of vulnerable, unprotected young women who are readily 'available for sex' within his domicile.
+On our frontispiece sit two young women - one is just 17, the other a young woman of 22.
+Today they are both in their thirties, for this picture was taken over thirteen years ago when the work of Churches Alert to Sex Trafficking across Europe (CHASTE) and young women from West and Central Africa were just emerging as a presence within 'human trafficking'.
+Then, the patterns of exploitation were not clearly understood by police forces in general; their cases were classified as 'irregular migration' and fought through 'asylum' case law.
+However, these two women represented many hundreds, under the radar of police or legislative protection, who had been brought to the UK either for direct exploitation within a diasporic 'sex industry', with most of their clients being gathered from their ethnic or national communities, or for domestic servitude.
+Even within domestic servitude, the possibility of the additional trauma of sexual harassment and exploitation is never far away, with adult males, behind the closed door of the 'domestic space', able to seize the opportunity of vulnerable, unprotected young women who are readily 'available for sex' within his domicile.

-This scenario was a regular component of the debriefs I would receive, whilst operating 'first responding' care in the early years before the National Referral Mechanism was established.1 It has since started to emerge from the various asylum and counter trafficking cases being pursued in asylum tribunals and county courts across the UK and Ireland.
-The full reach of this appalling breach of 'hospitality codes', of sexual abuse, rape, humiliation, trauma and degradation whilst young women, as minors or young adults were 'keeping house' or 'minding the children' for working parents from the hard pressed West African community has not yet been fully catalogued.
-Many breaches never made it into any 'crime report', or formal recognition by the State.
-Their abuse, and their trauma, unacknowledged, unrectified, 'being swallowed' as one of my Ugandan clients told me - 'We just have to swallow, we suffer in silence, and swallow the pain, what else can we do?'2
+This scenario was a regular component of the debriefs I would receive, whilst operating 'first responding' care1 in the early years before the National Referral Mechanism (NRM) was established.
+Knowledge about sexual abuse within domestic servitude has started to emerge from the various asylum and counter-trafficking cases being pursued in asylum tribunals and county courts across the UK and Ireland.
+The full reach of this appalling breach of 'hospitality codes', of sexual abuse, rape, humiliation, trauma and degradation whilst young women, as minors or young adults, were 'keeping house' or 'minding the children' for working parents from the hard-pressed West African community has not yet been fully catalogued.
+Many breaches have never made it into any 'crime report' or formal recognition by the State.
+Their abuse and their trauma remains unacknowledged, unrectified, 'being swallowed' as one of my Ugandan clients told me: 'We just have to swallow.
+We suffer in silence and swallow the pain.
+What else can we do?'2

-1 Work undertaken through CHASTE Churches Alert to Sex Trafficking across Europe 2003 - 2007 and which the offices of CTBI hosted the initial round tables for the development of the CHASTE Safe Housing network.
+1 Work undertaken through CHASTE 2003-2007 and for which the offices of CTBI hosted the initial round tables for the development of the CHASTE Safe Housing network.

-The complex 'intersectionality' of abuses taking place 'behind closed doors' in communities of all ethnicities, in diasporic and indigenous communities is something which is increasingly understood by those working in counter trafficking, modern day slavery, and domestic abuse resilience building.
-However the work of making the offences clear, of enabling the voices of those who suffer 'behind closed doors' to be heard, and not foreclosed, not silenced, or ignored is a vital piece of gospel shaped discipleship being called forth from contemporary Pentecostal communities in this report's engagement.
+The complex 'intersectionality' of abuses taking place 'behind closed doors' in communities of all ethnicities, in diasporic and indigenous communities is something which is increasingly understood by those working to counter trafficking, to end modern-day slavery and to build resilience against domestic abuse.
+However, the work of making the offences clear, of enabling the voices of those who suffer 'behind closed doors' to be heard, not foreclosed, not silenced, and not ignored is a vital piece of gospel-shaped discipleship being called forth from contemporary Pentecostal communities in this report's engagement.